apiaryio/api-blueprint/Tutorial.md

 # API Blueprint Tutorial
 Welcome to the API Blueprint Tutorial!

-... actually, let's build an API!
-Let's build an API for our imaginary industry-changing Gist service.
+In this tutorial you will learn all about all the key features of the API Blueprint Language on the example of an API for our imaginary industry-changing Gist service.

 Gist is a paste.
 A snippet of text.
 Not unrelated to [GitHub Gists][].
 To set some expectations let's provide following functionality in our API: *List Gists, Retrieve a Single Gist, Create a Gist, Edit a Gist, Star a Gist, Unstar a Gist, Check if a Gist is starred and Delete a Gist.*

 For the sake of simplicity we will now omit user management and authentication.
-These additions to our service will be discussed in a future installment of API Blueprint Tutorial.
+These features will be discussed in a future installment of the API Blueprint Tutorial.

 ## Gist Fox API
-Without further ado our *Gist Fox API* blueprint starts like this:
+Without any further ado our *Gist Fox API* blueprint starts like this:

     FORMAT: 1A